FlowFuse/website/src/blog/2023/12/dashboard-0-10-0.md

 Dashboard 2.0 just got _a lot_ more powerful with our new updates to the `ui-template` node.
 New features added to the node include:

-- Support for a full Vue componment to be defined using the VueJS Options API.
+- Support for a full Vue component  to be defined using the VueJS Options API.
 - Running of raw JavaScript within `<script />` tags
 - Loading of external dependencies through `<script />` tags